ramit21/golang-poc/README.md

 golang provided packages make heavy use of interfaces.

 ### Channels and Go Routines
-Both are used for connurrency in Go.
+Both are used for connurrency (with blocking code) in Go.

 Use 'Go' keyword to launch a seperate thread (go Routine) to execute a function, seperate from the main calling thread.
 ```